BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 ## **BLOC Wallet for iPad & iPhone**

 The 1st BLOC wallet for iOS with a focus on accessibility, security and simplicity.
 BLOC wallet makes getting started with BLOC easier than ever.
-[Download from the Apple Store](https://itunes.apple.com/us/app/bloc-wallet-by-furiousteam-ltd/id1437924269?mt=8&ign-mpt=uo%3D2) Android version is coming before the end of this year (2018).
+[Download from the Apple Store](https://itunes.apple.com/us/app/bloc-wallet-by-furiousteam-ltd/id1437924269?mt=8&ign-mpt=uo%3D2).

 If you would like to use BLOC Wallet for iOS, you can check out [this guide](../wallets/BLOC-iOS-wallet.md).